-Road between Neston & Parkgate, Neston, United Kingdom where he preached (1761)
+Road between Neston & Parkgate, Neston, United Kingdom where they preached (1762)

 This building, erected in 1759, was the first and, for 46 years, the only Wesleyan Methodist Chapel in York.
 John Wesley conducted the opening services on Sunday July 15th 1750 and preached here on many subsequent occasions.
 Its use as a Wesleyan Chapel was discontinued in the year 1805.

-60-62 Aldwark, York, United Kingdom where he conducted the opening services (1750) and preached
+60-62 Aldwark, York, United Kingdom where they conducted the opening services (1750) and preached

 On 22nd July 1786 John Wesley Anglican Minister and Founder of Methodism preached from this window on the text Mark 3v35

-9, Browgate, Baildon, United Kingdom where he preached from this window on the text Mark 3v35 (1785)
+9, Browgate, Baildon, United Kingdom where they preached from this window on the text Mark 3v35 (1786)

 John Wesley July 15th 1779 "I preached in Paradise Square in Sheffield to the largest congregation I ever saw on a weekday ".

-18 Paradise Square, Sheffield, United Kingdom where he preached (1778)
+18 Paradise Square, Sheffield, United Kingdom where they preached (1779)

 The first Methodist preaching house in Lisburn Built in 1772 On the last of his many visits to the town John Wesley preached here on 6th June 1789

-Market Street, Lisburn, United Kingdom where he preached (1788)
+Market Street, Lisburn, United Kingdom where they preached (1789)

 "All things are ready: come unto the marriage".
 At Barnaby's Farm, near this spot, the Reverend John Wesley preached on Friday, 16th April, 1784.